 My Hyperpro suspension has softened a bit too, and I found my PLA (preload knob) was close to max.

 I emailed Bas at HP and he suggested not upping the low speed comp (also now on max) but cranking up the rebound which I do in the shade of a palm.
-Who’d have known.
+Who’d have known (turned out later they’d spec’d a way too soft spring for my weight, despite asking)

 Those carpets are actually pretty heavy and, annoyingly, I filled right up at Agdz, instead of just a couple of litres to get me over.
 I’ll feel that extra weight on the hill.